SAIDREXX/Language-Comments/README.md

 ✨ **Automatic Language Detection**: Automatically detect the language of the file you are editing.

-📝 **Smart Comments**: When you type `//`, the extension automatically replaces that with the comment syntax of the corresponding language.
+💡 **Smart Comments**: When you type `//`, the extension automatically replaces that with the comment syntax of the corresponding language.

-## Setting
+## Settings

+This extension can be configured in User Settings or Workspace settings.

 `"languageComments.useMultilineComments": true`

 Allows the user to decide if comments should be multiline if the language supports them.

 ## Use